Legal

 Title Examiner Salary Overview

-The Title Examiner is a sought-after profession in the United States with a median annual salary of $52,400.
-Compensation typically ranges from $32,400 for entry-level positions to $78,200 for experienced professionals in high-demand markets.
+The Title Examiner is one of the most important roles in the Legal sector of the US economy in 2026.
+With a median annual salary of $52,400, compensation for this position ranges from $32,400 at the entry level to $78,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Title Examiner in the US earns between $32,400 and $78,200 per year, with a median of $52,400.